pugjs/pug-zh-cn/src/api/migration-v2.md

 ## Project Rename

 Due to a trademark issue, the project name has been changed from "Jade" to "Pug" in conjunction with the release of Pug 2.
+This also means that we have changed the official supported file extension from `.jade` to `.pug`.
+Although `.jade` is still supported, it is deprecated, and all users are encouraged to transition to `.pug` immediately.

 ## Removed Language Features